-I can’t find much in the way of an origin on this one but it seems to be most popular in the American south.
-If you read my main punch description I describe how punch style cocktails have for the most part never worked in commercial settings.
-Most of these are only made in folks homes and for that reason there are many variations and little written history.
-If you wanted to learn all the variations and try and get to a root you would need to pop into southern folks homes, make it with them and chat them up.
-The oldest reference I can find to tea and bourbon punch are hot and seem more hot toddy to me.
-This is something I will do more research on in the future, in the mean time this is a combination of all the best parts of all the different recipes I could find.
+I can’t find much of an origin on this one, but it seems most popular in the American south.
+If you read my main punch description, I describe how punch style cocktails have, for the most part, never worked in commercial settings.
+Most of these are only made in folks’ homes, so there are many variations and little written history.
+If you wanted to learn all the variations and try and get to a root, you would need to pop into southern folks’ homes, make it with them and chat them up.
+The oldest reference to tea and bourbon punch is hot and seems like a hot toddy.
+This is something I will do more research on in the future; this is a combination of all the best parts of all the different recipes I could find.

 Download The Official Vintage American Cocktails App

 Discover what classic cocktails you can make right now with the ingredients you have.
 Check out the Vintage American Cocktail app.

 If you have ever struggled with a recipe or wonder why yours are not turning out like they do at the bar then check out my simple step-by-step videos.
 I will walk you through how to expertly build each drink so you get consistently great results.

 - Free and simple step by step videos.

 - Tips and tricks from years of experience.

 - Historically accurate and balanced recipes.